 So if the new PEQ is meaningfully larger than expected, the PSTQ cutoffs and quotas will tighten in response.
 Quebec hasn't published numbers yet, but watch the Arrima invitation rounds in June and July — if PSTQ invitations drop, that's the PEQ taking the headcount.

 - Throughout the two-year window: Watch the overall Quebec immigration cap.
 Once it's hit, applications stop until 2027.
+With PSTQ restricted to TEER 4/5 during Phase 1, PEQ will absorb most of Quebec's 2026 economic immigration headcount — that could mean a faster path to the cap ceiling than expected.

 The most consequential detail in the May 5 announcement isn't the reopening — it's the two-year window.
 Quebec is signaling that PEQ is a transition mechanism, not a permanent fixture.
 If you're eligible when it opens, file in the first month.
 The longer you wait, the more competition arrives, the faster the 45,000 cap fills, and the higher the chance Quebec quietly tightens criteria mid-program.
 Two-year programs in Canadian immigration almost always front-load their approvals — see what happened with the TR to PR Initiative, which used 60% of its quota in the first 6 months.